 |Broadband prices from||£18.99 per month|

 As with most subscription TV services, the bulk of the channels are Freeview channels.
 But with Plusnet TV you also get 20 premium entertainment channels as standard.
-These are Animal Planet, Crime and Investigation, CNN, Comedy Central, Discovery, E!, SyFy, MTV, ID, History, Eurosport 1 and 2, TLC, Universal, alibi, Gold, W, National Geographic, Nat Geo Wild and Lifetime.
+These are Animal Planet, Crime and Investigation, CNN, Comedy Central, Discovery, E!, SyFy, MTV, ID, History, Eurosport 1 and 2, TLC, alibi, Gold, W, Investigation Discovery, National Geographic, Nat Geo Wild, and Lifetime.

-Also included as standard is BT Sport 1, which Plusnet markets as BT Sport Lite.
+Also included as standard is BT Sport 1.
 This is the main BT Sport channel and gives you live Premier League and Champions League football.

 The only HD channels included in a standard Plusnet TV subscription are the Freeview HD channels.
 These are BBC One and Two, ITV, Channel 4, Channel 4+1, 4seven, Community, CBBC and CBeebies, plus STV in Scotland.